fredrikaverpil/creosote/README.md

 reports about production dependencies (shipped into production) which turned out to not not even be in use.

+This can also help avoiding noise from bots like [Dependabot](https://github.com/dependabot) or [Renovate](https://github.com/renovatebot/renovate) for dependencies you don't even need.

 The goal of this project is to run the `creosote` tool in CI, which will catch cases where the developer forgets to remove unused dependencies.
 An example of such a case could be when doing refactorings.